 Ptosis is the drooping of the upper eyelid.
 While ptosis is usually the result of aging, some people develop ptosis after eye surgery or an injury, and sometimes the condition is congenital.
 Because ptosis may be present due to serious causes, patients with this disorder should be checked by a medical professional to determine whether treatment is necessary, and if so, what kind.

-Typically, ptosis results from a weakening in the muscle responsible for raising the eyelid or from damage to the nerves that control the muscle.
-In some cases, ptosis may simply be caused by loose skin on the upper eyelid.
+Typically, ptosis results from loosening of the tendon responsible for raising the eyelid or from damage to the nerves that control the muscle.
 Sometimes, however, the reason for ptosis is more troubling.
 In addition to the possibility of the disorder occurring as a congenital condition, or as a consequence of an injury or surgery, ptosis may be caused by:

 - Migraine headache